 An organization encountering a phishing attack generally experiences severe financial losses.
 In addition, there may be a decline in market share, reputation, and consumer trust.

 A phishing attempt may extend to a security issue.
 It can cause too complex a situation for a business to survive.
 Organizations can opt for help desk services to combat such incidents.
-Many help desk outsourcing companies offer security services that help identify threats and prevent them on time.
+Many IT help desk outsourcing companies offer security services that help identify threats and prevent them on time.

 Moreover, phishing often comes as a preface to a larger attack in corporate or governmental networks.
 In the latter scenario, the intruders get unauthorized access to the network and remain undetected for a longer period.
 They may distribute malware through the entire system or acquire access to secured data.
 This article describes everything about phishing attacks and how to prevent them.